krishnap25/RFA/README.md

 ```

-Reproducting Experiments in the Paper
+Reproducing Experiments in the Paper
 -------------------------------------

 Once the data has been set up, the scripts provided in the folder ```experiments/``` can be used